yaohuall/K8s-AWS-architecture/README.md

     kubectl get serviceaccounts

+### API token for service account
+You can get a time-limited API token for that ServiceAccount using kubectl:

+    kubectl create token build-robot
+The output from that command is a token that you can use to authenticate as that ServiceAccount.
 # AWS
 ### SSL/TLS certificate
 AWS can't manage third-party certificate renewal automatically.
 You can send a notification to renew the 3rd party certificate.